19 Jun Drawing from life or from your phone?

-There are many places where you can get your ideas from and use as the starting point for a drawing.
-More and more often, I am finding that students are drawing the still life that is in front of them, objects/subjects, portraits or even landscape from their phones, ie. off a photo on their phone screen rather than directly.
+There are many places where you can get your ideas from and use them as the starting point for a drawing.
+More and more often, I am finding that students are drawing the still life that is in front of them, objects/subjects, portraits, or even landscape from their phones, ie. of a photo on their phone screen rather than directly.

 I understand why people do it.
 In fact no, sometimes I don’t understand why people do it.
-Usually it is because it is because the subject or place is temporary.
+Usually, it is because the subject or place is temporary.
 A still life that cannot be kept in situ permanently until the student has drawn it.
 Or it’s a person who is not always available for a pose.
 I understand this, it’s not ideal but it’s a solution.

 However, last week I had a situation where the focus of the workshop was to be in nature, drawing from nature.
 We had discussed the benefits of drawing in nature.
 These being having to work at a different speed due to being cold or uncomfortable; having to ‘make do’ with a smaller range of materials that are more practical for outdoor use.
-Maybe the wind and elements have an affect on your drawing, it rains, perhaps making the page wet, inks run or the page flips over, therefore smudging your drawing.
-Any of these factors that have an affect on your drawing are beneficial, as they produce constraints that you wouldn’t normally impose on yourself.
+Maybe the wind and elements have an effect on your drawing, it rains, perhaps making the page wet, inks run or the page flips over, therefore smudging your drawing.
+Any of these factors that have an effect on your drawing are beneficial, as they produce constraints that you wouldn’t normally impose on yourself.

 Some of my best work as a student was done in the depths of the woods where I just HAD to get the drawing done before I got too cold or it got too dark.
 The mark-making becomes much more lively and energetic, the editing of the information is more crucial – you just get down what is needed to create a sense of the place/object, not the details.